reduxjs/redux/README.md

 // Its API is { subscribe, dispatch, getState }.
 let store = createStore(counter)

+/**
-// You can subscribe to the updates manually, or use bindings to your view layer. store.subscribe(() => console.log(store.getState())
+ * You can subscribe to the updates manually (e.g. to persist the
+ * current state into localStorage on every change), or use bindings
+ * to your view layer.
+ */
+store.subscribe(() =>
+  console.log(store.getState())
 )